 Provide lots of sight breaks such as aquarium decoration, live aquatic plants or imitation plants made of silk, rocks, and driftwood.
 This will provide plenty of hiding spaces for any female betta that gets bullied by the more dominant or aggressive female betta fish.

 What fish can female bettas live with?

 One important detail to consider is to always choose fish that are smaller than the female betta fish.
 Any bigger fish that can fit the female bettas in its mouth will make a meal out of your female bettas.

 Do not get fish that are fin-nippers and on the aggressive side.
 The female betta fish may have less flamboyant and flowing tales compared to male betta fish but their calm swimming demeanor may invite fin-nippers to chase them.
-A wonderful example of fin-nippers are Tiger Barbs.
+A wonderful example of fin-nippers is Tiger Barbs.

 Consider the amount of water available for every fish.
-A 10 gallon tank will most likely be too small to add more fish to aside from the 4-5 female betta fish in it.
+A 10-gallon tank will most likely be too small to add more fish to aside from the 4-5 female betta fish in it.
 If you plan to have a betta sorority within a community, then choose the tanks with a larger capacity.

 Keep in mind the 1 inch of fish per gallon guide.
 This is not set in stone as the golden rule but it gives you an idea if your fish have enough swimming space and that the tank is not overstocked.